9brada6/tabs-with-posts/development.md

 - ➕ In query templates, when resetting settings, make hidden texts be reset to default 0.
 - ➕ Add a help button, and with a pop-out to document a setting if needed in General Settings Tab, also the document might be exactly as in documentation.
 - ➕ Add support for more plugins that support primary category.
-- ➕ Add support to sort by rating.
 - ➕ Try to speed up every plugin, by adding a static variable to hold an internal cache for each post id of average/sum_votes(especially the rating plugins).
 - ➕ Maybe try to test more YASR Rating Plugin?
 I didn't tested very good and maybe there is a very hard bug to find.
 - ➕ Maybe make the documentation and all the backend settings centered?(for ultra-wide monitors), or maybe only make centered on ultra-wide monitors.